A Cultural History of the Human Heart

 How the (red) heart symbol, which superficially has little in common with the anatomical heart, has developed over thousands of years, is explained in the section “The heart symbol”.
 A gallery illustrates the interesting development from the ivy leaf to the red playing card heart.

-The texts published on this website are taken from my book “Ewige Herzen – Kleine Kulturgeschichte der Herzbestattungen” (“Eternal Hearts – a short cultural history of heart burials”), published 1998 in MMV Medien und Medizin Verlag, Munich.
+The texts published on this website are partly taken from my book “Ewige Herzen – Kleine Kulturgeschichte der Herzbestattungen” (“Eternal Hearts – a short cultural history of heart burials”, our of print), published 1998 in MMV Medien und Medizin Verlag, Munich.

-I am currently working on a book on “Heart burial in Europe”.
+I am currently working on a book on “Heart burials in Europe”.

-I am always thankful for hints, especially for hints on heart burials.
-Please write to email@example.com.
+I am always thankful for hints, especially for such on heart burials.
+Please write to firstname.lastname@example.org.

 Prof. Dr. Armin Dietz